 Welcome back.
 As we’re writing and thinking every day about “the second coming of vinyl”, we’ve now gone live with “the second coming of the Long Live Vinyl website”… Remixed, remodelled and revitalised.

-But all of our other content has not disappeared… It’s still available, via the sidebar on the right.
-And, we hope, in much more manageable, and more logical chunks.
-So we have sections on the right sidebar on all aspects of Record Store Day, our reviews archives of both music and hi-fi, Discogs coverage, everything you need to know about our print and digital magazine editions, and more.
+But all of our other content has not disappeared… It’s still available and, we hope, in much more manageable, and more logical chunks.
+So we have sections on all aspects of Record Store Day, our reviews archives of both music and hi-fi, deep-end Discogs coverage, everything you need to know about our print and digital magazine editions, and more.

 One thing that’s taken a lot of work – and a job that will never end – is tagging every single piece of content on the site (which is upwards of 1,000 articles so far) by genre.
 Because sometimes you’re in the mood for some post-punk (well, we are), or some jazz, and it doesn’t matter whether it’s an in-depth interview or a box set review, you just want something to your taste.